-KeyBank is a regional bank based in Cleveland, Ohio, ranking as the 27th largest in the U.S. It operates under KeyCorp, created through the 1994 merger of Society Corporation and the original KeyCorp.
-The bank has over 1,000 branches and 40,000 ATMs, primarily located in the Midwest and Northeast, but with a presence in the Pacific Northwest, Alaska, Colorado, Texas and Utah.
-It focuses on providing banking and financial services to individuals and businesses.
+KeyBank is a regional bank based in Cleveland, Ohio, ranking as the 27th largest in the U.S. It operates under the parent company KeyCorp and was established in 1994 through the merger of Society Corporation and the original KeyCorp.
+KeyBank has a substantial presence with over 1,000 branches and 40,000 ATMs, primarily located in the Midwest and Northeast, but also extending into the Pacific Northwest, Alaska, Colorado, Texas and Utah.

-In 1949, Society for Savings celebrated its 100th anniversary.
-Despite being a century old, it still only had one office, although it had over $200 million in deposits.
+In 1949, Society for Savings celebrated its 100th anniversary with only one office but over $200 million in deposits.

-In 1973, Victor J. Riley Jr. became president and CEO of First Commercial.
+In 1973, Victor J. Riley Jr. became president and CEO of First Commercial Banks.

-In 1990, Society and Key held talks at Gillespie's prompting, but Riley decided to stay the course of smaller, more lucrative acquisitions with obvious synergies.
+In 1990, Society and Key held merger talks at Gillespie's prompting, but Riley decided to stay the course of smaller, more lucrative acquisitions.

-In September 1991, Society Corporation acquired holding company AmeriTrust Corporation.
+In September 1991, Society Corporation acquired holding company AmeriTrust Corporation, the successor to Cleveland Trust Company, establishing Society as a large regional bank.

 In March 1992, Key acquired Tacoma-based Puget Sound Bancorp for $807.2 million to bolster its presence in Washington.

-In June 1993, KeyCorp faced succession issues when Chief Banking Officer James Waterston quit and Hans Harjo was pushed out, highlighting the need for a technology infrastructure upgrade.
+In June 1993, KeyCorp faced succession issues as key executives departed, highlighting the need for a merger.

-Between 1995 and 2001, Gillespie attempted to turn Key into a financial services powerhouse.
-Gillespie initiated nine significant acquisitions and 6 divestitures
+Between 1995 and 2001, Gillespie initiated nine significant acquisitions and 6 divestitures.

 In 1995, Key sold its residential mortgage servicing to Countrywide Financial (now Bank of America Home Loans).